Man accused of mass slaying in Muskogee charged with six counts of first-degree murder

-MUSKOGEE — The man accused of slaying five children and his younger brother in a Muskogee home early Tuesday reportedly called 911 after the fact, asking for emergency medical services to respond to the scene before he fled from police.
+MUSKOGEE — The man accused of slaying five children and his younger brother in a Muskogee home early Tuesday reportedly called 911 after the fact, asking for emergency medical services to respond to the scene before he fled.

-Muskogee Police Officer Lynn Hamlin made the statement during a press conference called Wednesday afternoon to discuss developments in a case that shocked the surrounding community and left affected families enveloped in grief.
+Muskogee Police Officer Lynn Hamlin detailed the events during a press conference called Wednesday afternoon to discuss developments in a case that shocked the community and left affected families enveloped in grief.

 Jarron Pridgeon, 25 and father to three of the deceased children, faces six counts of first-degree murder, one count of shooting with intent to kill and one count of possession of a firearm after a felony conviction, District Attorney Orvil Loge said.